mireiffe/individual_tooth_segmentation/README.md

 ## Test images

 - 10 optical teeth images taken outside oral cavity.
-- In consultation with a dentist, we generate ground truths for the test images.
+- In consultation with a dentist, we generated ground truths for the test images.

 ## Benchmark method

 In this repository, we compare the proposed method with only one [benchmark method](https://ieeexplore.ieee.org/abstract/document/9065216) based on the Mask R-CNN.
-There are more benchmark methods and comparisons in the paper.
+There are more benchmark methods and comparisons in [[1]]().

 ## Evaluation